 Internationally recognised as one of the finest Classics research institutions in the world, we take a groundbreaking approach to the Classical world.
-We examine the cultures, histories, societies, languages, religions and material remains of the ancient Mediterranean, for a greater understanding of the past and the present.
+We examine the cultures, histories, societies, languages, religions and material remains of the civilisations of the ancient Mediterranean, for a greater understanding of the past and the present.
+Our world-leading research combines the best of traditional and modern approaches.

-Our research sits within the Classics Research Division, which has a proud history stretching back more than 100 years.
+Our research sits within the Classics Research Division, which has a proud history stretching back more than 100 years and more comprises also the Ure Museum of Greek Archaeology.
 With strong international connections, we collaborate with researchers, students and visiting staff from across the world, and the Department hosts international conferences and runs regular research seminars.
-If you want to be in a place where ideas are exchanged and international perspectives are readily available, this is the place to be.
+If you want to be in a place where exciting new ideas are exchanged and international perspectives are readily available, this is the place to be.

 "Within my specific area of research exciting new things keep happening, for example: the discovery of a major Classical settlement in western Thessaly; fresh approaches to the study of ancient federal states; and regional history being pursued in a much more dynamic and imaginative way."

 Classics at the University of Reading is ranked:

 - 3rd in the UK for research output*

 - 6th in the UK for research overall*

 - 100% of our research impact has been recognised as world-leading or internationally excellent.**

 Members of our staff contribute to prestigious international research networks, and we engage in collaborative research within and beyond the edges of our discipline.
 We have formal partnerships with universities in Europe, North America and China and reach worldwide audiences through digital scholarship and online courses.
-We regularly host international conferences and welcome academic visitors from overseas, and we are always open to exploring new ways of enhancing our international research profile.
+We regularly host international conferences and welcome academic visitors from overseas, and we are always open to exploring new international and interdisciplinary collaborations.